kyleshepherd/svelte-kit-skeleton/README.md

 # SvelteKit Skeleton

-Just a super simple SvelteKit starter with TypeScript, Sass, Prettier and ESLint setup.
+Just a super simple SvelteKit starter with TypeScript, TailwindCSS, Prettier and ESLint setup.

 Setup with `@sveltejs/adapter-auto` to enable easy deploys to Cloudflare Pages, Netlify and Vercel.